 During our three decades of specializing in helping guys with man boobs, we’ve found that we almost always need to remove some measure of both fat and gland to give a guy the masculine shape he’s looking for.
 Even for bodybuilders with almost no extra fat, we realized long ago that we may need to re-sculpt tissues or at least re-drape skin to lie flat over the new contours underneath.

 Of course, we do occasionally send a patient for an ultrasound, particularly if we suspect breast cancer.
 The incidence is admittedly low— just one in a thousand men will develop the disease— but it does happen.
-During consultations with gynecomastia patients in New York, we look for symptoms like distinct lumps, nipple pain or discharge and more.
-Read about men and breast cancer here.
+During consultations with gynecomastia patients, we look for symptoms like distinct lumps, nipple pain or discharge and more.

 It’s not that we don’t believe thorough preparation for gynecomastia surgery is necessary, it’s just that ultrasound exams don’t usually need to be part of the drill.